hashicorp/consul/website/source/docs/guides/connect-gateways.md

 $ consul connect envoy -sidecar-for socat
 ```

-If you are using socat as your example, start it now by running the following
+If you are using socat as your example, start it now on the port you specified
-command.
+in your registration by running the following command.

 ```text
 $ socat -v tcp-l:8181,fork exec:"/bin/cat"